 Health and Safety is considered to play a significant part in risk management.
 The risks range from fire and infrastructure to personal risks (most notably when away from the campus on trips and expeditions).
-Risk is initigated via risk assessment and the enforcement of Health and Safety Policy which is monitored and reviewed by the School's Health and Safety Committee.
+Risk is mitigated via risk assessment and the enforcement of Health and Safety Policy which is monitored and reviewed by the School's Health and Safety Committee.
 This body reports to the Risk and Regulatory Committee.
-The School also employs a Safety and Environmental Manager to ensure that the Health and Safety Policy is consistently enforced.
+The School also employs a Health and Safety Officer to ensure that the Health and Safety Policy is consistently applied.